 Skip to content

 SNAP (Supplemental Nutrition Assistance Program) is a federal program that helps low-income families buy food.
 Benefits are provided through an EBT (Electronic Benefits Transfer) card, which works like a debit card for purchasing groceries at approved stores.
-Free Tablets help EBT holders in the following ways:
+Getting a free tablet with food stamps helps EBT holders in the following ways:

 • Bridges the digital gap for low-income individuals and families.